Ford makes big electric push in Europe with new launches

 The company will also introduce a smartphone app that will let its users and operators locate, navigate to and pay for charging.

-Ford said it expects its electric vehicle line-up to surpass sales of gasoline and diesel models by 2022 in Europe, and expects to sell 1 million electric vehicles by then.
+Ford said it expects its electric vehicle line-up to surpass sales of petrol and diesel models by 2022 in Europe, and expects to sell one million electric vehicles by then.
+REUTERS